 *The Abbey is a pet-free and smoke-free rental.

 is a large room on the back landing, third floor.
 A queen-size bed is part of an eight-piece bedroom suite, including large sitting area.

 is a small room on the second floor in the tower.
 It has a queen bed with an iron headboard.

 is a moderately large room on the second floor - queen-size, four-poster canopy bed and sitting area.

 The San Francisco Room

 The Newport Room

-is a large master bedroom on the second floor with an ornately carved Walnut queen bed - large sitting area with settee, armchairs and Victorian writing desk and side chair.
+is a large master bedroom on the second floor with an ornately carved Walnut queen bed - large sitting area with queen sleep sofa, armchairs and Victorian writing desk and side chair.

 is a large room on the front landing of the third floor.
 It has two double brass and iron beds and turn of the century wicker furniture.

 A sampling of some of the beautiful rooms, each with its own bathroom.